keystonejs/keystone/docs/pages/blog/new-access-control.md

 If querying for multiple items, or for a count of items, any items which are excluded due to access control will be filtered out of the result, and removed from the count.
 The query will never return an Access Denied error.

+{% hint kind="tip" %}
-!> If you have client-side code which checks for Access Denied errors on queries, update it to check for `null` return values instead.
+If you have client-side code which checks for Access Denied errors on queries, update it to check for `null` return values instead.
+{% /hint %}

 ## More flexible access control definitions